decarbureted/rust-error-E0698/README.md

 For more information about this error, try `rustc --explain E0698`.
 error: could not compile `rust-error-E0698` due to 2 previous errors
 ```

+## Resolution
+This confusion came about by following a google search result to the 0.9.2 mongodb rust driver documentation, where the Collection struct was declared as `pub struct Collection`.
+The current 2.1.0 mongo rust driver has the same struct declared as `pub struct Collection<T>`.
+While there are some other minor problems with the current version of this repo, the E0698 error no longer exists.